Electrical-Extrusion/sprint-4/Objective 7 - HTTP.md

 ## I Do
 HTTP is the common language of the web.
 Applications use HTTP to communicate.
 To frame this topic in terms of our OSI network model, HTTP lives in the application layer.
 Consequently, HTTP is layered on top of TCP (remember: TCP lives at the transport layer).
 HTTP uses TCP to transport its message data.
 IP and Ports fall below these at the Network layer and Data Link layer, respectively.

+HTTP works with

+Basic steps in HTTP are as follows.
+1. Client makes a request using 'GET'.
+This request includes a startline and headers, but no body.
+2. Server responds with an 'OK' (200) message.
+This response includes a startline, headers, and body.

 Important HTTP verbs include GET, POST, PUT, and DELETE.
 If you've ever used a REST api you may be familiar with these terms.
 Definitions can be found below:
 |Word|Definition  |